Electrical-Extrusion/sprint-4/Objective 1 - OSI model.md

 | 2 |Data Link| Data is chunked into packets, encoded and decoded at switches within a single local network. | Email is directed at the correct computer on network, MAC, LLC |
 | 1 |Physical  |Data is converted to bits and sent through hardware, pins, volts, and cables through electricity.  | Electricity travelling through ethernet cord, power cord.  |

-A real life analogy might look something like this:
+A real-life analogy might look something like this:
 **Application Level**
  7. Write a letter in German for a Russian friend.
  6. Translate letter into a universal language.